 After following the steps from this guide, you know how to delete a Postgres user and multiple users securely.

-Next, learn how to drop a database in PostgreSQL.
+Next, learn how to drop a database in PostgreSQL or learn how to create, replace, and delete stored procedures in PostgreSQL.